 Melissa Perri Smith

-An Advance Sale Discount price of $9.49 (+ shipping) is available HERE prior to press time.
-This price is not available anywhere else or by check.
-The check price is $13.49/book (which includes shipping) and should be sent to: Main Street Rag, PO BOX 690100, Charlotte, NC 28227-7001.
+The Advance Sale Discount price for this title has expired.
+For those who prefer to pay by check, the price is $20/book (which includes shipping + sales tax) and should be sent to: Main Street Rag, PO BOX 690100, Charlotte, NC 28227-7001.

 In the beginning, God created the earth, and he looked upon it in His cosmic loneliness.